 In my opinion, it’s because you’re looking for a needle in the haystack.
-Kind of like dating.
-Trying to find someone who has similar experiences or struggles to share.
-Or someone who might be a mentor or new boss for the future.
+Which is pretty much similar to dating.
+You are trying to find someone who has similar experiences or struggles to share.
+Or at a conference, you might be looking for someone who might be a mentor or new boss for the future.

 So what can you do (especially if you are an introvert) to get up the courage to do so?
 Here’s what I recommend: